cjubin/learnMET/README.md

 # Feedback

 We are glad about any new user testing learnMET!
-Please contact us if you encounter issues to create a METData object based on your data, or to run a prediction model, etc.
+Please contact us if you encounter issues to use some functions of the package (contact: <cathy.jubin@hotmail.com>).
 Please also do not hesitate to report errors, or additional features that could be added to the package.